Alimony in Moorestown

 - The age and health of each spouse

-- The income, earning capacity, employment experience, and education level of each spouse
+- The income, earning capacity, employment experience, and education level

 - The standard of living throughout the marriage